 Rwanda – California Trade Relations

-In 2019, California was one of the top state exporters to Rwanda, with $1.6 million.
-Top export categories included transportation equipment (43.8 percent), computer and electronic products (24.4 percent), miscellaneous manufactured commodities (9.4 percent), and fabricated metal products (7 percent).
-California imported $7.5 million worth of goods from Rwanda in 2018 with agricultural products making up 85.6% of the total.
+In 2021, California was one of the top state exporters to Rwanda, with $4 million.
+Top export categories included computer and electronic products ($2 million), transportation equipment ($1 million).
+This was followed by chemicals, electrical equipment, and miscellaneous manufactured goods.
+California imported $7 million worth of goods from Rwanda in 2021 with agricultural products making up the entire total.
 (US Department of Commerce)

 United States-Rwanda Bilateral Investment Treaty